RedsXDD/neopywal.nvim/README.md

 ```

 > [!Note]
-> All color parameters for the functions on util.lua have to be in hexadecimal format.
+> All color parameters for the functions have to be in hexadecimal format.

 ### The Darken and Lighten Functions